conan-io/docs/reference/config_files/settings.rst

 - **asm.js**: The subset of JavaScript that can be used as low-level target for compilers, not really a processor architecture, it's produced by Emscripten.
 Conan treats it as an architecture to align with build systems design (e.g. GNU auto tools and CMake).
 - **wasm**: The Web Assembly, not really a processor architecture, but byte-code format for Web, it's produced by Emscripten.
-Conan treats it as an architecture to align with build systems design (e.g. GNU auto tools and CMake).
+Conan treats it as an architecture to align with build systems design (e.g. GNU auto tools, CMake, etc).
+- **wasm64**: The Web Assembly 64 bit, same as **wasm** but for 64 bit.
+Conan will add the necessary flags to the compiler to produce 64 bit Web Assembly code.
 - **sh4le**: The Hitachi SH-4 SuperH architecture.
 - **e2k-v2**: The Elbrus 2000 v2 512 bit VLIW (Very Long Instruction Word) architecture (Elbrus 2CM, Elbrus 2C+ CPUs) originally developed by MCST (Moscow Center of SPARC Technologies).
 - **e2k-v3**: The Elbrus 2000 v3 512 bit VLIW (Very Long Instruction Word) architecture (Elbrus 2S, aka Elbrus 4C, CPU) originally developed by MCST (Moscow Center of SPARC Technologies).